 This project was a collaboration with owner's who became friends through previous projects (Bill Roach and Julie Bryant).
 They dreamt of creating an artist retreat out of a rural inn on a special oasis at the edge of basin and range country, and I was happy to join them.
 We spent a year or so planning and designing the initial project for the significant site improvements and central commons building, caretaker's housing, and shop buildings.
 After construction was under way, we moved onto addressing additional buildings on site, in all constructing or rehabilitating 17 structures over the course of a busy two years.

-The commons building is the heart of the project.
-It saved an old building that served as the central lodge, and added onto it substantially.
+The commons building is the heart of the program, tucked into the central tree cluster.
+It saved an old building that served as the central lodge, and added onto it substantially, with a building that reaches out in all directions with different purposes.
+Shown here is one of many back doors, this one to the yoga room:

 Fire-pit area toward lake with commons in background